AVEVA/AVEVA-Samples-OMF/README.md

           Azure Functions
         </a>
       </h3>
-      This sample demonstrates sending time series data to OSIsoft Cloud Services using an Azure Function App Service.
+      This sample demonstrates sending time series data to AVEVA Data Hub using an Azure Function App Service.
       <a href="https://github.com/osisoft/sample-omf-azure_functions-dotnet">
         Details
       </a>